The Road Back To You: An Enneagram Journey To Self Discovery by Ian Morgan Cron and Suzanne Stabile is a self-help book published in 2016.

 Note

-This post provides a glimpse into the Enneagram’s nine types and its functioning, but for the full transformative potential, acquiring the book is essential.
-The remarkably accurate descriptions and profound insights offered by the author enables a deeper self-understanding, guiding you toward meaningful actions for self-improvement and a better life.
+This post provides a glimpse into the Enneagram’s nine types and its functioning, but for a full understanding, you must get the book.
+The accurate descriptions and insights offered by the author enable a deeper self-understanding, guiding you toward meaningful actions for self-improvement and a better life.

 Check out more Self-Help posts!